trambarhq/relaks-starwars-example/README.md

     const [ dataChanged, setDataChanged ] = useEventTime();
 ```

-`useEventTime` functions like [`useState`](https://reactjs.org/docs/hooks-state.html), only that its setter sets the state variable to the current time. `dataChanged` is referenced by the code immediately down below:
+`useEventTime` functions like [`useState`](https://reactjs.org/docs/hooks-state.html), only that its setter assigns the current time to the state variable. `dataChanged` is referenced by the code that immediately follows:

 ```javascript
     const swapi = useMemo(() => {